Best Time to Visit the Louvre and How to Do It

 Why should you take a guided tour of the Louvre?

 The glass pyramid at the Louvre Museum in Paris reflects ornate sculptures and historic architecture under a bright, clear sky.
+The best time to visit the Louvre is also the most photogenic

 The Louvre Museum in Paris is one of the most visited tourist attractions in the world.